Monument Wealth Management Articles

 Group 1:

-• You have not given much thought to what you will do when you retire.
+- You have not given much thought to what you will do when you retire or what comes next.

 Group 2:

-• You have a plan for what you want to do when you retire.
+- You have a plan for what you want to do after your exit.

 The goal is to have peace of mind after selling your company.
 If you are in group two, you are on the right track!
 If you relate more to group one, consider migrating your thoughts and lifestyle to those of group two, in order to prepare yourself for your big exit.

-Moving into group 2 means looking at your life beyond your business.
+Moving into group two means looking at your life beyond your business.

 The exit planning process.